-You may have some specific items that you would like to leave to particular family members, friends or charities and these will need to be listed in your Will.
-For instance you may have a specific piece of jewellery you wish to leave to a favourite niece, or a toy car collection you wish to leave to your grandson.
+You may have some specific items that you would like to leave to particular family members, friends or charities and these will need to be listed out in your Will.
+For instance, you may have a specific piece of jewellery you wish to leave to a favourite niece or a toy car collection you wish to leave to your grandson.
 You will need to specify the gift to avoid any misunderstanding.
 If you are making a gift to a charity, you should obtain full details of the charity (including the registered charity number) to avoid any confusion.

-Please note all of the gifts specified will be passed on free of inheritance tax (IHT) for the beneficiary unless you specify otherwise.
-If IHT is due on the gift it will come from the remainder of your estate i.e. your residue, and therefore will decrease the amount available to pass to your residuary beneficiaries.
+Please note, all of the gifts specified will be inherited free of inheritance tax (IHT) for the beneficiary unless you specify otherwise.
+If IHT is due on these gifts, it will come from the remainder of your estate, i.e. the residue, and therefore will decrease the amount available to pass to your residuary beneficiaries.

-A gift of property will be subject to the mortgage or any other secured debts, unless specified otherwise.
+A gift of a property will be subject to the mortgage or any other secured debts, unless specified otherwise.

-If you have a large number of specific items (not money) that you wish to leave to friends and family, it is possible to put together a letter of wishes/chattels, which can be kept with your Will.
+If you have a large number of specified items (not money) that you wish to leave to friends and family, it is possible to put together a Letter of Wishes/chattels which can be kept with your Will.
 This is then easier to alter should circumstances change, such as an item being broken or lost.
-Please note that a letter of wishes is not legally binding.
+Please note that this letter is not legally binding.